-The Applicant indicated that it believes that the chain manufacturing industry in the PRC and that of Australia are at the same level of development.
-The Applicant further stated that the manufacturing of chain involves similar processes, which increase the homogeneity of the product concerned.
+The Applicant indicated that it believes that the chain manufacturing industry in the PRC and that of Australia is on the same level of development.
+The Applicant further stated that the manufacturing of chain involves similar processes, which increases the homogeneity of the product concerned.